jyblackshaw/Geometric-Shape-Inheritance-and-Picture-Composition/README.md

-# Geometric Shape Inheritance and Picture Composition

-# Geometric Shape Project
+# Geometric Shapes

-This project showcases my proficiency in C++ programming, specifically focusing on class inheritance, polymorphism, and memory management.
+This project showcases my proficiency in C++ programming, specifically focusing on class inheritance, polymorphism, and memory management, within C++.
 It demonstrates the principles of object-oriented programming, emphasizing class hierarchies and virtual functions to create a modular, reusable, and extensible framework.

 ## Project Overview